udos86/ng-dynamic-forms/README.md

 </form>
 ```

-Due to known issues in Angular 2 RC ([#7642](https://github.com/angular/angular/issues/7642)) and Angular 2 Material still being
+Due to **known issues in Angular 2 RC.1** ([#7642](https://github.com/angular/angular/issues/7642)) and Angular 2 Material still being
-in [alpha](https://github.com/angular/material2/blob/master/CHANGELOG.md) there is no full support for all major form controls at the moment.
-See the following table:
+in [alpha](https://github.com/angular/material2/blob/master/CHANGELOG.md) full support for all major form controls can
+ not be provided at the moment.
+See the following compatibility table:

 |              | Checkbox | Input | Radio Group | Select | Textarea |
 |--------------|:--------:|:-----:|:-----------:|:------:|:--------:|